 My research is completed – what are my next steps?

-Congratulations!
-You have reached a real milestone.
-It is now up to you to utilize the results of your research, and CIHR encourages you to make them freely available so that others can benefit from the knowledge you have acquired.
-In fact, CIHR has a policy on access to research outputs that requires grant recipients to make papers, etc., freely available online.
+CIHR has a policy on access to research outputs that requires grant recipients to make papers, etc., freely available online.
 Your research proposal should have had knowledge translation activities built into it and your partners are there to help spread the news.
 Take advantage of them and their networks.

 Want to know more?

 The following policy guides set out in greater detail the information that is contained in this guide.
-Needless to say, in case of any discrepancy, the guidelines have the final say.

 For further information, please visit the complete list of all CIHR Funding Policies.
+Other resources:

 Canadian Institutes of Health Research